Becoming a Google Certified Mobile Web Specialist

 ES2015 concepts and syntax

 Design efficient and secure web forms with basic HTML in order to improve the user experience.

 After clicking Take the Exam, you log in with your Google Account.
 You continue to a System Compatibility page that checks that your system and connection speed meet the requirements for a quality exam experience.
 If your system meets the requirements, you upload your picture ID (such as a driver's license or passport) and provide payment information.

-The cost for certification is $149 USD, or 6500 INR if you reside in India, and it includes three exam attempts.
+The cost for certification is $149 USD, or 6500 INR if you reside in India, and it includes one exam attempt.